VincePuc99/ArloUSB-AnyRPi/README.md

 sudo chmod +x *
 ```

-### Starting the Setup

-To start the setup, run the `Arlo-Usb-Start.sh` script with the appropriate args for your Raspberry Pi model.

 #### Optional - Sync with Telegram Bot (python3)

 This Python script monitors `/mnt/ArloExposed/arlo/000000` for new video files and sends them to your Telegram bot.
 It uses the bot's API token and the chat ID to send the videos.